RSS

 Durham Region Real Estate Daily Market Update

-Buyers have become more active.
-Inventory levels are substantially lower than recent highs.
-Inventory relative to sales volume has come down quickly, indicating a shift to seller-friendly market conditions.
+Mortgage rates have dropped considerably, buyers have become more active, and inventory levels are substantially lower than recent highs.
+Inventory relative to sales volume has decreased quickly, indicating a shift to seller-friendly market conditions.

-Sales volume is far outpacing the low levels experienced last year.
+Sales volume is outpacing the low levels experienced last year.
+It is down from recent levels, which is expected as winter approaches.

-The October 23 Bank of Canada announcement to cut the benchmark overnight rate to 3.75% helped further boost consumer confidence.
+The December 11 Bank of Canada announcement to cut the benchmark overnight rate another half point to 3.25% helped further boost consumer confidence.
 Economists and industry professionals anticipate that rates will continue to drop in the coming months.
-The next announcement is scheduled for December 11.
+The next announcement is scheduled for January 29.

 Mortgage rates have been volatile recently.
 If you are shopping for a home, or have a mortgage renewal coming up, keep a close eye on rate offerings, and check with your mortgage broker regularly, as there have been frequent changes.

-The maximum purchase price of a home for insured mortgages will increase to 1.5 million (was 1 million), effective Dec 15.
-This change will substantially affect homes listed above the one million dollar price point, as consumers who were limited to that cap because of limited down payment funds can now purchase above that point.
+The maximum purchase price of a home for insured mortgages has increased to 1.5 million (was 1 million).
+This change significantly affects homes listed near the one million dollar price point, as consumers who were limited to that cap because of limited down payment funds can now target homes above that point.

 Durham Region Real Estate Market Report Daily 2024

-Supply ranges from low to moderate, with 2.7 months of inventory (MOI) for the entire region.
+Supply ranges from low to moderate, with 3.2 months of inventory (MOI) for the entire region.
 This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame.
-It also makes Durham Region a seller’s market.

 Durham Region currently leads the Greater Toronto Area based on buyer competitiveness (highest sale price to list price ratio) and affordability (lowest average sale price).